 Courses may be added and dropped on RAMweb through the end of the Add/Drop period for the individual class.
-After the first week of class you must receive an Add Restriction override from the instructor if you wish to add a course.
-The specific Add/Drop deadline for each course is listed on the online Class Schedule or on your My Weekly Schedule on RAMweb .
+After the first week of class, an Add Restriction override from the instructor is required to add a course.
+The specific Add/Drop deadline for each course is listed on the online Class Schedule or on “Registered Courses” on RAMweb .
 When an on-campus course is dropped, any charges associated with the course are refunded.
-For refunds associated with Continuing Education online courses, please go to CSU Online.
+For refunds associated with Continuing Education online courses, refer to CSU Online.

 A $50 late registration fee will be assessed to any student adding their first class or Continuous Registration on or after the first day of classes.

 Some courses have early drop dates and no withdraw period.
-These dates are indicated on the Class Schedule and, if you are registered for the course, on your My Weekly Schedule on RAMweb .
-To drop or withdraw from these courses, a Late Registration Request Form must be obtained from the instructor of the course indicating this request.
-The form must be submitted with a photo ID to the Registrar’s Office before the University add/drop or withdraw deadline.
+These dates are indicated on the Class Schedule and, if registered for the course, on the “Registered Courses” page on RAMweb .
+To drop or withdraw from these courses, a Late Registration Change Request Form must be obtained from the instructor of the course indicating this request.
+The form must be submitted with a photo ID to the Office of the Registrar before the University add/drop or withdraw deadline.

-If you need to change credits on a variable credit class once you have registered for it, you may do so through the end of the Add/Drop period.
+If you need to change credits on a variable credit, you may do so through the end of the Add/Drop period.

-- Go to your registration page in RAMweb.
-This will show what you are registered for within a given term.
+- Go to the registration page in RAMweb.
+This will show registration for a given term.

-- Type in the number of credits hours you want to register for and click “Submit Changes.”
+- Type in the number of credits hours you have been approved to take.
+Select “Submit.”

-If you need to register for a course after the Add/Drop period for the course you will need to contact the instructor of the course to get a Late Registration Request Form.
+If you need to register for a course after the Add/Drop period for the course, you will need to contact the instructor of the course to get a Late Registration Change Request Form.
 You may speak to the instructor when requesting the form to see if the course will be COF eligible.
 All late adds are subject to a $50 late fee, as well as all other applicable tuition and fee charges.
-If the late add was required due to documentable extenuating circumstances or university error a Late Registration Charge Appeal may be submitted to ask that this charge be removed.
+If the late add was required due to documentable extenuating circumstances or university error, a $50 Late Fee Appeal may be submitted to ask that this charge be removed.
 For more information on Late Registration, visit our Late Registration FAQs page.

-To drop or withdraw from a course after the Add/Drop or Withdrawal deadlines you must complete a Registration Appeal.
-The Registration Appeal form should be printed off and submitted with the appropriate documentation as listed on the checklist to the Registrar’s Office.
+To drop or withdraw from a course after the Add/Drop or Withdrawal deadlines, complete a Registration Appeal.
+The Registration Appeal should be printed off and submitted with the appropriate documentation as listed on the checklist to the Office of the Registrar.
 Normally, a decision is made within four weeks, and notification of the decision is sent to the student’s CSU email.

 University Withdrawal refers to a student withdrawing from all classes for a given term, starting the first day of the term and on or before the last day of classes (before Final Exams week).

-Any student interested in completing a University Withdrawal for a Fall or Spring term will do so online, through RAMweb.
-Students are encouraged to discuss their plans to complete a University Withdrawal with the following, as applicable: advisor, Office of Financial Aid, Veterans Education Benefits Office, Student Athlete Support Services, International Student and Scholar Services, CSU Online, and the Graduate School.
-During Summer, students can drop and/or withdraw from all of their courses through Registration on RAMweb rather than completing a University Withdrawal.
+Any student interested in completing a University Withdrawal for a Fall or Spring term will do so through RAMweb.
+Students are encouraged to discuss their plans to complete a University Withdrawal with the following, as applicable: advisor, Office of Financial Aid, Veterans Education Benefits Office, Student Athlete Support Services, International Student and Scholar Services, CSU Online, the Graduate School, Student Accounts, and the Perkins Loan office.

 A comment will appear on your transcript indicating the withdrawal and the date.